Cystitis in Females Medication

 Levofloxacin (Levaquin)

 Levofloxacin is indicated for the treatment of uncomplicated and complicated cystitis.
 It is used to treat cystitis caused by E coli, S saprophyticus, or Klebsiella species.
 Levofloxacin can be given for uncomplicated cystitis at a dose of 250 mg every 24 hours for 3 days.
-It can also be given for complicated cystitis at a dose of 750 mg daily for 5 days or a dose of 250 mg daily for 10 days.
+It also can be given for complicated cystitis at a dose of 750 mg daily for 5 days or a dose of 250 mg daily for 10 days.

 Penicillins, Amino